 The Teamup Solution

-All members of the GreatBuilds team need a scheduling tool that allows a lot of detailed information with different accesses for different people and real-time updates on the field.
+All members of the GreatBuilds team need a scheduling tool that allows a lot of detailed information with different levels of access for different people and real-time updates on the field.

-Myke realised that a Teamup calendar would help him achieve his goals and deliver a calendar that worked for all his team.
+Myke realized that a Teamup calendar would help him achieve his goals and deliver a calendar that worked for his whole team.

 Setup and administration

-Each department is given its own folder, with sub-calendars for team member nested within the folder.
+Each department is given its own folder, with sub-calendars for crew members nested within the folder.